jojje/replace-ssh-key/README.md

 _Note_: Before running this for all machines, ensure that it works as expected by supplying the `--dry-run` flag.
-The script will then run in simulation mode, printing out every command instead of actually executing it.
-When you're confident the behavior is as you expect, then you can run it for your entire fleed of machines.
+The script will then run in simulation mode, printing out every command instead of actually executing them.
+When you're confident the behavior is as you expect, then you can run it for your entire fleet of machines.

 ## Usage
 ```